FZJ-IEK3-VSA/FINE/README.md

 	pip install FINE

-However in this case, the connection to this GitHub repository is not preserved.
+However, in this case, the connection to this GitHub repository is not preserved.
 If you want to preserve it, you can clone a local copy of the repository to your computer

 	git clone https://github.com/FZJ-IEK3-VSA/FINE.git